How Long Do Fiber Optic Cables Last?

 Physical Strains

-The physical strain placed on a fiber optic cable will have a big impact on its lifespan.
+The physical strain placed on the cable will have a big impact on its lifespan.
 A cable that is subject to heavy stresses regularly will fail sooner than one that is kept in milder conditions.
 These physical stresses begin with the manufacture of the cable and continue throughout the installation process and eventual use as a live cable.

 There are numerous things that manufacturers can do to reduce the impact of physical stress on their cables.
 Manufacturers tend to design their cables to withstand much more intense physical strains than they are actually expected to endure in the real world.
 This additional safety net ensures that cables have the best possible chance of survival out in the wild.